National Trails

 National Trails are long distance footpaths and bridleways in England and Wales.
-They are administered by Natural England, a statutory agency of the UK government, and Natural Resources Wales (successor body to the Countryside Council for Wales), a Welsh Government-sponsored body.
+They are administered by Natural England, an agency of the UK government, and Natural Resources Wales, a Welsh government-sponsored body.

 National Trails are marked with an acorn symbol along the route.

 In Scotland, the equivalent trails are called Scotland's Great Trails and are administered by NatureScot.